hyerania/Uomi/README.md

 - [ ] When a user pays through another app, a confirmation resolves the dollar amount between the parties
 - [ ] When a user assigns another user to a transaction share, the other user must confirm
 - [ ] Group beacons
+- [ ] Users can lock a transaction to prevent edits
+- [ ] Only the user that created a transaction can change the transaction
+- [ ] When an admin user leaves their group, the admin role is passed to another user randomly
+- [ ] An admin user can assign another user the admin role for a group

 The following **additional** features are implemented: